 1 Lack the sense of responsibility to safeguard the country:

-People of India are obsessed to more earning and living in had developed country today even the small kids will tell you on the world map that where is the US and UK Germany but they are not able to locate Kargil and Siachen in the graph of India.
+The people of India are obsessed with earning and living in developing countries today.
+Even the small kids will tell you on the world map, where is the US and UK, Germany, but they are not able to locate Kargil and Siachen in the graph of India.

 We need to question ourselves whether we respect our soldiers or we say for the sake of speaking.
 Neither parents nor teachers ever tell the children to join the army as their career.